 Each year, during the third week in June, a little bit of magic happens out in the mountains near Monarch.

-A group of children, all grieving the death of a parent, sibling, grandparent or other family member, come together in a safe place where they express the array of emotions they are feeling.
+Around 30 children, all grieving the death of a parent, sibling, grandparent or other family member, come together in a safe place where they express the array of emotions they are feeling.
 They laugh, cry and share stories about their loved ones.
 They learn they are not alone, that other children also have significant losses.
 They learn it’s OK to feel the hurt.

 This is Camp Francis.

 “It is a place where I can make new friends and really let out my feelings instead of holding them in,” said a 12-year-old camper, who lost his mother to cancer.